 - Map and Locations

 The Peace Corps has a rich heritage of being a leader in international development and citizen diplomacy for more than 50 years across more than 139 countries.
 President John F. Kennedy established the Peace Corps to promote “world peace and friendship” at the height of the Cold War.
 Since that time, more than 210,000 have volunteered to serve in the Peace Corps.
-There are more than 7,200 volunteers working across the globe today in more than 60 countries.
+There are more than 8,073 volunteers working across the globe today in more than 60 countries.

 Arizona State University is the state's top-producing school for Peace Corps volunteers.
 The university has established the Peace Corp Prep program for undergraduate students, which offers a specialized curriculum and experiences with a community of like-minded students working to become Peace Corps volunteers.
 Also, ASU has created the Paul D. Coverdell Fellowship for returning Peace Corps volunteers to pursue graduate education in selected fields.

 Peace Corps volunteers tackle some of the world’s most challenging problems during their service, from climate change to elementary and secondary education, food security to gender equality and empowerment.